samuelmullin/sparkfun-inventors-kit-nerves/circuit3c/README.md

-# Circuit 1D - RGB LED
+# Circuit 3C - Proximity Alarm

 ## Overview

-In [Circuit 1D](./base), you'll control an RGB LED using a photoresistor, potentiometer, ADC and PWM controller.
-The breadboard is going to be a mess so be careful with those connections!
+In [Circuit 3C](./base), you'll build a proximity alarm by combining an ultrasonic distance sensor, a servo, an RGB LED and a Buzzer.

 ## Challenges